Reading rhythms in sheet music

 While rhythms are unique on a large scale, the story is different if we zoom in.
 Rhythms can be broken down into figures, short patterns analogous to words.
 The example above is built from the two figures shown below.

-Figures are like lego bricks, they can be assembled in any order to form arbitrary rhythms, and the key point is that many rhythms are built from the same figures, just like different books can be written in the words of a common language.
+The key point is that many rhythms can be built from a pool of figures, just like different books can be written in the words of a common language.
+In this regard, figures are like Lego bricks; they can be assembled in any order to form arbitrary rhythms.

 By developing an intuition for the sound of different figures, how those figures sound in relation to an underlying beat, as well as how they sound when played before or after other figures, you will be able to read any rhythm constructed from those figures.

-The following intentionally demonstrates this using very simple figures in order to be broadly understandable, but the learning process demonstrated can be applied to rhythms of arbitrary complexity.
+The examples in this article intentionally use simple figures to demonstrate this concept in a straightforward and comprehensible way, but the learning process illustrated can be applied to rhythms of arbitrary complexity.

 Figures in the context of a beat

-A rhythm figure can relate to a beat in various ways, it may use notes that subdivide the beat, span multiple beats, or rests that play nothing for some period of time.
-When we are learning to read music, it is important to develop an intuition for this relationship.
+A rhythm figure can relate to a beat in various ways; it may use notes that subdivide the beat, span multiple beats, or rests that play nothing for some period of time.
+When learning to read music, it is essential to develop an intuitive understanding of this relationship.

 You can begin to get a sense for that relationship by preceding a figure with a context.
 Regardless of the time signature, there will be a note symbol that has the duration of one beat.
 You can put any figure into context by prefixing it with a series of these.
 For instance, if the figure is in 4/4 time, you can prefix it with a series of quarter notes.

-Next, take a look through some sheet music that you have to find some rhythm figures.
+Next, look through some sheet music to identify rhythm figures.
 Write them out in a music notation software like MuseScore, adding preceding notes to put it into context.
 The result will look something like this:

 Example 1